that-recsys-lab/CLXR-an/README.md

   - data_processing - code related to the preprocessing step for preparing data to run with our models.
   - help_functions - includes the framework's functions that are being used in all notebooks.
   - recommenders_architecture - specifies the architecture of the recommenders that were used in the paper.
   - recommenders_training - contains code related to VAE and MLP recommenders training.
+Please do not re-train the recommendation model, as we have frozen it for explantion.
+For CLXR, we used the same recommendation model as in LXR (the main baseline) to provide a fair comparison.
+If you change the recommendation model, the explanation results might differ.
  - CLXR-joint_training - contains code for training the CLXR-joint model to explain a specified recommender.
   - CLXR-score_training - contains code for training the CLXR-score model to explain a specified recommender.
   - CLXR-tdlr_training - contains code for training the CLXR-tdlr model to explain a specified recommender.
   - LXR training contains code for training the LXR model to explain a specified recommender.